oracle/graphpipe/docs/guide/user-guide/quickstart.md

 # Getting Started
-To launch a simple graphpipe model server that is serving squeezenet on CPU:
+Launch a simple GraphPipe model server that is serving squeezenet on CPU:

 ```bash
   docker run -it --rm \